 Jack's narm may be Fridge Brilliance (her "Cerberus" moment aside) when you consider that most of her "macho" identity is an affectation that she puts on in order to conceal how fragile she really is.
 The reason her dialogue sounds so forced and inauthentic is because it comes from a forced and inauthentic personality.

 Mouse: You gave me chocolate, Krios.
 Real chocolate.

-If you hand over the evidence implicating Tali's father during her trial in Mass Effect 2, you prevent her exile but fail the loyalty mission, which results in a very heartbreaking conversation between her and Shepard after the trial.
+If you hand over the evidence implicating Tali's father during her trial, you prevent her exile but fail the loyalty mission, which results in a very heartbreaking conversation between her and Shepard after the trial.
 However, immediately after this cutscene ends and gameplay resumes, Shepard expresses excitement over an upgrade he/she receives from Admiral Raan for proving Tali's innocence: "WE CAN USE THIS."